• Poul Kjaerholm

 USA 1919-2006

 Warren Platner studied at Cornell University, graduating in 1941 with a degree in architecture.
 He went on to work with legendary architects Raymond Loewy, Eero Saarinen, and I. M. Pei before opening his own architecture practice.
-Platner made notable architectural contributions during his career.
+Platner made notable architectural contributions during his career, including the Georg Jensen Design Center and the Windows on the World restaurant in the World Trade Center.

 Charles Eames